-IB THEATER 1 - Grades 11 Required for IB Theater SL or HL (807100/807200)
+IB THEATER 1 - OPEN ENROLLMENT.
+Grades 11 Required for IB Theater SL or HL (ART2126A/ART2126B)

 IB Theater explores a range of creative works in a global context and emphasizes practical production by the student.
 Assessments include a practical play analysis, a reflective and analytical portfolio of their theatrical work, and research that applies theoretical and historical concepts to a contemporary production.
-At the end of IB Theater I, students are prepared for the standard level IB examination.
 On a space-available basis, non-IB advanced theatre students may enroll.
 Instructor permission is required.

-IB THEATER 2 - Grade 12 Required for IB Theater SL or HL (807300/807400)
+IB THEATER 2 - OPEN ENROLLMENT.
+Grade 12 Required for IB Theater HL (ART2127A/ART2127B)

-IB Theater II is the second of the two-year sequence that prepares IB students for the higher level IB theater examination.
+IB Theater 2 is the second of the two-year sequence that prepares IB students for the higher level IB theater examination.
 The two-year sequence consists of five parts: (1) performance skills, (2) world theater studies, (3) practical play analysis, (4) theater production, and (5) an individual project.